 Anything extreme or exploitative that plays to shock value

 Out-of-touch, privileged perspectives (10-day meditative retreats in Bali just aren’t up our alley)

 1. Personal Essays

-Incredibly honest, detailed first-person stories about the tough, everyday stuff you’ve struggled with (and maybe still do).
-Rather than pretending to have all the answers, writers will show how they are making strides, both small and large, to reach a place that’s satisfying, healthy, and good for them.
-These are not the shiny, before-and-after stories with perfectly happy endings that you see in women’s magazines.
+Honest, detailed first-person stories about the tough, everyday stuff you’ve struggled with (and are maybe still struggling with).
+Rather than pretending to have all the answers, our writers show how they’re trying to figure things out.
+These aren’t the shiny, before-and-after stories with perfectly happy endings that you see in most magazines.

 What I Wish Someone Would Have Told Me About Losing a Lot of Weight

 Why Ghosting on Someone Is a Totally Acceptable Move

 I Let My Friend Control My Tinder—Here’s What I Learned